Have you ever heard of finger heart? It’s one of the Korean hand gestures that has grown in popularity worldwide.

 Besides the newer and smaller finger heart, Koreans have since long ago been using a heart gesture to showcase their love and affection.
-In this “original” version, one places their arms above their head to make the shape of a heart.
+In this “original” Korean heart sign version, one places their arms above their head to make the shape of a heart.

-And now that you, too, know these expressions, your daily communication with Koreans just got a whole lot easier and more natural!
+And now that you, too, know these expressions, your daily communication with Koreans just got much easier and more natural!

 If you enjoyed this and would like to know more about the Korean language next, you can check out our article on Korean phrases.